 The people who care about you the most are your biggest supporters!
 Ask those closest to you to make a small donation and share your fundraising page to get some momentum going.

 Then, share your fundraising page with your larger network.
+Post on social media about your fundraiser at least once a week.
 Send emails and text messages asking for support.

 6. Practice gratitude.